Specific health checkups and specific health guidance

 [Examples: individual support, group support, telephone support, email support, etc.]

-If you are eligible for active support for two consecutive years and your health conditions in the second year improve* compared to the first year, you may switch to motivational support as specified health guidance in the second year.
+If you are eligible for active support for two consecutive years and your health conditions have improved from the first year* after completing the first year of active support, you may switch to support equivalent to motivational support as specific health guidance for the second year.

 - *BMI of less than 30: abdominal girth improved by 1 cm or more and weight by 1 kg or more; BMI of 30 or more: abdominal girth improved by 2 cm or more and weight by 2 kg or more